 Grade reports will be issued to students two times a year at the conclusion of each eighteen (18) week semester.
-Progress reports will also be issued three times per semester,
+Progress reports will also be issued three times per semester, which is approximately every four and a half (4 1⁄2) weeks.
+A student must pass 60 percent of the work for the semester in order to pass the semester.
+All grades will be calculated using a straight percentage calculation.

+First 18 weeks.
+80 percent

-80 percent 20 percent
+Final Exam 20 percent

-А = 5 points ·
+Α = 5 points

 В = 4 points

 С = 3 points

 D = 2 points

 F = 1 point